Chepman32/Brio/README.md

 Built with ❤️ using React Native

-TODO: add a setting for 12/24 hour time format
+TODO: add various achievement icons